PaloAltoNetworks/cortex.pan.dev/docs/learn/apiexplorer_intro.md

 ## Developer Tokens

 Working on a proof-of-concept or exploring the API?
 Not quite ready to jump into implementing the full OAuth2 authorization code grant flow?
 Not to worry - API Explorer is here to help.
-Offload the OAuth2 stuff to API Explorer and generate a `Developer Token` to ease the process of authenticating to the CDL APIs.
+Leave the OAuth2 stuff to API Explorer and generate a `Developer Token` to ease the process of authenticating to the CDL APIs.

 <a className="button button--outline button--primary" href="/docs/learn/developer_tokens">
 Learn More